bitquery/streaming-data-platform-docs/docs/graphql/subscription/trigger.md

 # Trigger

-The new data pushed to subscription on receiving the new block in the realtime database assuming that the  criteria, defined in the query are met:
+The new data pushed to subscription on receiving the new block in the real time database assuming that the criteria, defined in the query are met:

 * ```trigger_on``` attribute matches the block